 How to remove your name from the Register

 Every year, professionals come off the Register for a number of reasons.
-For many, this is a choice they actively make, whether it's just to an international move, a temporary career break or retirement.
+For many, this is a choice they actively make, whether it's due to practising outside of the UK, a temporary career break or retirement.

 If you come off the Register before the start of the next professional year, we will refund any payment you have made (or we have collected by Direct Debit) for the upcoming professional year.